Skip to main content

 3. Rollover to a Roth IRA

-Thanks to Secure 2.0 Act, there’s another option for people to consider with overfunded 529 plans.
+Thanks to the Secure 2.0 Act, there’s another option for people to consider with overfunded 529 plans.
 Starting in 2024, you can roll money from a 529 plan into a Roth IRA established in the name of the beneficiary.
 With this option, there are a few rules to keep in mind:

 • The 529 plan must have been open for more than 15 years.